By Gabrielle Kratsas

 If the cathedral of sweat isn’t for you, Yale owns several other off and on-campus facilities for fun fitness like the McNay Family Sailing Center, the Cullman-Heyman Tennis Center, the golf course, Ingalls Rink, an indoor track and the outdoor education center.

-10. Bryn Mawr College in Bryn Mawr, Pa.
+10. Bryn Mawr College

 This school may be small, but when it comes to dining, they do it big with meal items like pesto pea salad with pine nuts, Caribbean bean salad and chili Brazilian carrots.
 It’s no big surprise that they ranked No. 8 on The Princeton Review’s Best Campus Food list as well as 13th on The Daily Meal’s “52 Best Colleges for Food.”
 Even more rankings and recognitions are listed on the Dining Services’ website; full nutrition information is also listed online.
 Similar to other schools on this list, Bryn Mawr has a registered dietitian on staff, ready for questions and appointments.
 Dining is aiming for that No. 1 spot of food sustainability by partnering with programs like Meatless Monday, Philly Compost, Seafood Watch and Fair Food.